knowm/Yank/README.md

 ## [![Yank](https://raw.githubusercontent.com/timmolter/Yank/develop/etc/Yank_64_64.png)](http://xeiam.com/yank) Yank
-Ultra-Light JDBC Persistance Layer
+Ultra-Light JDBC Persistance Layer for Java Apps

 ## In a Nutshell

 Never deal with the monotony and pitfalls of handling JDBC ResultSets and Connections again.
-Yank provides a dead-simple API for saving and yanking Java objects into and out of databases.
+Yank deals with connection pooling and table row to Java object mapping for you so you don't have to worry about it.

 ## Long Description
 Yank is a very easy-to-use yet flexible SQL-centric persistence layer for JDBC-compatible databases build on top of org.apache.DBUtils.
 Yank is a different approach to the over-ORMing of Java persistence.
 Rather than try to abstract away the SQL underneath, Yank assumes you want low level control over the SQL queries you execute.
 Yank wraps DBUtils, hiding the nitty-gritty Connection and ResultSet handling behind a straight-forward proxy class: `Yank`.
 "Query" methods execute SELECT statements and return POJOs or a List of POJOs.
 "Execute" methods execute INSERT, UPDATE, and DELETE (and other) statements.
-Recently, batch executing, column list querying and scalar querying has been added.
+Recently, annotation-based column-field mapping, batch executing, column list querying and scalar querying has been added.
 Since version 3.0.0, Yank uses the
-[Hikari connection pool](https://github.com/brettwooldridge/HikariCP) for managing JDBC datasources and connection pools.
+[Hikari connection pool](https://github.com/brettwooldridge/HikariCP) as its integrated connection pool.

 ## Features

  * [x] Apache 2.0 license
- * [x] ~10KB Jar
+ * [x] ~13KB Jar
  * [x] Uses Apache DBUtils for JDBC
  * [x] Uses HikariCP for connection pooling
  * [x] Supports prepared statements